Sri Jayadeva Institute of Cardiovascular Sciences and Research: Intensive Care Units

-SJIC has 4 cardiac intensive care units.
-In total, the cardiology ICU bed numbers around 100 and are well equipped with individual ventilators, touch panel monitors, infusion pumps, powered beds and all necessary ancillary medical equipment.
+SJIC has 4 cardiac intensive care units, with 100 beds, and are well equipped with individual ventilators, touch panel monitors, infusion pumps, powered beds and all necessary ancillary medical equipment.

 Echo-cardiography lab

-The echo lab is one of the busiest in the state with an average daily echo turnover of 160 trans-thoracic echo-cardiograms and 10 trans-esophageal echo-cardiograms.
-Each year around lakhs and lakhs echo is being done, the highest in India and Asia.
+The echo lab at SJICSR is one of the busiest, with an average daily ECG turnover of 160 trans-thoracic echo-cardiograms and 10 trans-esophageal echo-cardiograms.
+The number of ECGs done each year is the highest in India and Asia.

 Interventional work

-Average interventional cardiology workload ranges between 150 cases a day of which 700-800 cases per month are percutaneous coronary interventions, there are six Philips digital Cath labs, of which one is the only swing Cath lab in the region, enabling large case volumes and more efficient patient care.one Cath lab is dedicated Esp. for electrophysiology and one for pediatric cardiology.
+Average interventional cardiology workload ranges between 150 cases a day of which 700 - 800 cases per month are percutaneous coronary interventions; there are six Philips digital Cath labs, of which one is the only swing Cath lab in the region, enabling large case volumes and more efficient patient care.
+One cath lab is dedicated to electrophysiology and one for pediatric cardiology.
 SJICR interventional cardiology includes both adult and pediatric cardiology, and every form of interventional procedure, from primary angioplasty, to septal ablation (Sigwart procedure) is performed on a regular basis.
 It has the distinction of performing the highest number of percutaneous mitral valvulotomy procedures in the world for stenosis of the mitral valve.
 Pediatric cardiology in SJIC performs all standard pediatric interventional procedures, including percutaneous closure for Atrial septal defect, ventricular septal defect and also the relatively rare procedure of percutaneous closure of peri membranous ventricular septal defects.
-The angioplasty work carried out in hospital is around 32000 per year the highest in India for a government set up.
+The angioplasty work carried out in the hospital is around 32,000 per year, the highest in India for a government set up.
 The institute boasts of the latest instruments and for most of the latest procedures in cardiology or Cath Lab, it is the pioneer in India.

-Post Graduate Programmes
+Post Graduate Programs

-SJIC is the only government centre in the state of Karnataka to run post doctoral courses in cardiology and cardio-thoracic surgery.
-There are presently 21 seats for Doctorate in Medicine (DM) Cardiology and Master Chirurgiae (MCh) Cardio-thoracic surgery every year.
+SJIC is the only government center in the state of Karnataka to run post doctoral courses in cardiology, cardio-thoracic surgery, pediatric cardiology and cardiac anesthesia.
+There are 21 seats for Doctorate in Medicine (DM) Cardiology and Master Chirurgiae (MCh) Cardio-thoracic surgery and 8 seats for Cardiac Anesthesia every year.
 These three-year courses are akin to the fellowship courses in cardiology and cardiothoracic surgery in other countries, and are entered to after a three year residency (MD/DNB) in either Medicine or Surgery, and are thus considered "Post Doctoral" courses or fellowships.
-These fellowships are much in demand partly in view of the fact that they are the only government sponsored courses in the state and also due to the high patient volume at SJIC which results in a higher degree of interventional experience after having completed the course, and, as such, are determined after an intensely contested all - India level examination conducted by the government of India.
+These fellowships are much in demand partly since they are the only government sponsored courses in the state and also due to the high patient volume at SJIC which results in a higher degree of interventional experience after having completed the course, and, as such, are determined after an intensely contested all - India level examination conducted by the government of India.
 The patient load is one of the highest in India and so the choice of most of the post graduate doctorate trainees.

 In 2008, the number of DM seats was increased to an unprecedented 21 per year and MCh seats to 12 per year, making it one of the largest Super-specialty training courses in India and Asia.